 See and do in Auckland

-As the country's economic hub, Auckland boasts a wide array of recreational activities and entertainment opportunities.
-After a day's work, residents can wind down at a local bar, watch a sporting event or take in a show, while for a weekend break, Mother Nature is a hop and a skip away.
+As the country's economic hub, Auckland boasts many recreational activities and entertainment opportunities.
+After a day's work, residents can wind down at a local bar, watch a sporting event or take in a show.
+While for a weekend break, mother nature is a hop and a skip away.

 + PRO: Beautiful sights

-From the Sky Tower, Auckland’s 328-metre-tall observation and telecommunications tower, to the green volcanic peaks of Mount Eden and Takarunga, residents can take in magnificent panoramic sights.
-Auckland's pleasing urban landscape with waterfront views as well as the city's gorgeous natural surrounds make it one of the most scenic metros in the world.
+Residents can take in magnificent panoramic sights from the Sky Tower, Auckland's 328-metre-tall observation and telecommunications tower, to the green volcanic peaks of Mount Eden and Takarunga.
+Auckland's pleasing urban landscape with waterfront views and the city's gorgeous natural surroundings make it one of the most scenic metros in the world.

 + PRO: Endless things to do

 While Auckland is small relative to other major world cities, there is truly something for everyone.
 New arrivals need not walk far along Queen Street, the city's main commercial boulevard, to realise this.
 There are opportunities galore for tourists and residents alike, including bungee jumping, shopping and sailing around 'The City of Sails' and its coastal islands with friends.
 The diverse population also means incredible menu options to tantalise the taste buds.
 It's truly a cosmopolitan city where one can never get bored.

 New arrivals may experience mild culture shock, but many agree the lifestyle is relaxed, and the people are friendly.
 Outdoor and sporting activities are significant aspects of the lifestyle in this rugby-loving city.